| Fashion clearly operates by different rules in the Daft dimension.

 for example - that they know what they were doing.
 They control

+their own destiny."
 The It-Kids of dance music, Daft Punk don't necessarily

 think big, though they definitely think clever.
 Daft Punk's principle